 This may be one of the easiest ways to use up leftover oatmeal.
 Shape your leftover oatmeal into a small loaf, and let it sit in the fridge overnight.

-In the morning, simply slice it and fry it up in a little butter for a breakfast that is sure to delight.
-You can top it with fruit and whip cream for an extra special treat.
+In the morning, simply slice it and fry it up in a little butter for a breakfast that is sure to delight you.
+You can top it with fruit and whipped cream for an extra special treat.

 For a breakfast cake, try this sweet treat that uses two cups of your leftover oatmeal.
 If you don’t have leftovers, this cake looks tasty enough to make a fresh batch of oatmeal just to bake it.

 Chocolate Leftover Oatmeal Cake

 If you’re a chocolate lover, try this chocolatey twist on leftover oatmeal cake.
 Use up your thick, chunky leftover oatmeal, and combine it with a few healthy options such as maple syrup, coconut oil, and whole wheat flour to make a healthy, tasty, fudgy cake.

 Add some extra chocolate chips to your wet ingredients to make it even more chocolatey!